 For international orders, list your address and we'll follow-up with shipping rates

 The Outside Safe Space tree represents welcome to LGBTQ+ people.
-Whether you’re an ally or identify as LGBTQ+, wearing or displaying this symbol nonverbally communicates your support for folks being their authentic selves in rural and outdoor places, and outside traditionally welcoming spaces.
+Whether you’re an ally or identify as LGBTQ+, wearing or displaying this symbol nonverbally communicates your support for folks being their authentic selves in rural and outdoor places--those outside traditionally welcoming spaces.

 The OSS symbol was thoughtfully designed to incorporate the history and diversity of the LGBTQ+ community.
-For more info on its meaning, to get your own symbol, or to view apparel and gear,
+For more on its meaning, scroll down.

 Outside Safe Space